draber/dom-node/README.md

 }
 // -> <div id="foo" disabled>
 ```
-While _attributes_ and _properties_ aren't exactly the same thing `fn` combines them under `attributes`.
-To avoid confusion around those cases where the names of attributes and properties don't match the following mapping ensures that both versions are equally accepted:
+While _attributes_ and _properties_ aren't the same thing `fn` combines them under `attributes`.
+Attributes and properties are accepted; if both are provided, _property_ takes precedence.

+The following mapping lists the ambiguous cases:

 | Attribute         | Property          |
 |:------------------|:------------------|